ebernardino01/auth_project_flask/README.md

     Notes:

     - The service name and service url fields are required.<br>
-    - By default, order status is not active, and pending for admin approval.<br>
+    - By default, order status is not active, and pending for admin approval.

 - GET **/api/users/&lt;int:user_id&gt;/orders/&lt;int:order_id&gt;**